aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-For gRPC based routes, the match field can be used to match on service name, host name, and metadata.
+For gRPC based gateway routes, the match field can be used to match on service name, host name, and metadata.

 ```ts
 gateway.addGatewayRoute('gateway-route-grpc', {